bethesque/facebook-google-calendar-sync/README.md

 ## Installation

-**Set up the gem**

 Install the gem 'specific_install' and then install the facebook-google-calendar-sync gem directly from git (it's not on Rubygems yet):

     $ gem install specific_install
     $ gem specific_install -l http://github.com/bethesque/facebook-google-calendar-sync.git

-**Set up the permissions**

-  1. Go to https://code.google.com/apis/console and to register a new project with Google, with what ever name you like.
-  2. Select "Google calendar" in the services.
-  3. Go to the API Access tab, and click "Create an OAuth 2.0 client ID".
-You only need to fill in the project name, with what ever name you choose.
-Select "Installed application" of type "Other" on the second screen.
-  4. Use the newly generated client ID and client secret to run the following line (it will open a browser for you to confirm that the code can access your Google Calendar)
+Create a Goggle permissions file to allow the gem to access your Google Calendar.
+This command will open a browser window.

-      $ bundle exec google-api oauth-2-login --scope=https://www.googleapis.com/auth/calendar --client-id=CLIENT_ID --client-secret=CLIENT_SECRET
+    $ bundle exec google-api oauth-2-login --scope=https://www.googleapis.com/auth/calendar --client-id=436161995365.apps.googleusercontent.com --client-secret=WgTEjg-b8rXCRL28hweLcSuV

 You will now have a .google-api.yaml file in your home directory.

-For more information on the above process see https://developers.google.com/google-apps/calendar/firstapp#register and the Ruby tab on https://developers.google.com/google-apps/calendar/instantiate
+For more information on the last step see https://developers.google.com/google-apps/calendar/firstapp#register and the Ruby tab on https://developers.google.com/google-apps/calendar/instantiate

 ## Usage